Music and Rage

 The use of forte dynamics and accented notes creates a steady stream of loudness throughout a piece.
-Loud dynamics cause an increase in intensity and power within a song that stimulates the release of adrenaline in the listener, beginning the fight or flight response.
+Loud dynamics cause an increase in intensity and power within a song that stimulates the release of adrenaline in the listener, echoing our natural fight or flight response.

-Achieving loud dynamics in the studio can be achieved in a number of different ways.
-Running guitar, bass and/or vocals or whatever instrument you’re using through a distortion pedal or plug-in is a really easy method.
+Achieving loud dynamics in the studio can be done through a number of ways.
+Running guitar, bass, and/or vocals – or whatever instrument you’re using – through a distortion pedal or plug-in is a really easy method.
 Another great way is to add compression, where you reduce the louder transients and increase the lower transients, thereby increasing the overall volume.
-In a recording studio context, a time-tested way to increase dynamics is by “stacking” the tracks, where you record the musician playing the exact same riff or drum part over and over and lay the tracks on top of one another in the mix.
+In a recording studio context, a time-tested way to increase dynamics is by “stacking” the tracks, where you record the musician playing the exact same riff or drum part over and over, and lay the tracks on top of one another in the mix.

 Here’s an example by I Prevail:

-Powerful dynamics evoke a significant range of emotions, so it’s important to understand what is the exact effect you are achieving.
+Powerful dynamics evoke a significant range of emotions, so it’s important to understand what is the exact effect you are looking to achieve.
 For example, the volume of a song jumping from very soft to very loud is dynamic, but it will more likely produce terror rather than rage.
-And prolonged loudness is more likely to emulate excitement rather than rage by continually pumping adrenaline into the listener.
+And prolonged loudness is more likely to emulate excitement rather than rage, since it’s continually pumping adrenaline into the listener.
 To differentiate between excitement and rage, the composition will require another component, called harmonic dissonance.